Charles Adams (ice hockey): Boston Bruins

 Adams was an avid hockey fan, watching amateur hockey in Boston and traveling to Montreal to watch professional hockey.
 After a scandal involving Boston amateur hockey players resulted in many Boston fans becoming disenchanted with amateur hockey, Adams decided to try to bring professional hockey to the United States.
 On November 1, 1924, Adams was awarded the Bruins franchise for $15,000.
+The team's original colors of brown and yellow came from the color scheme of First National.

 In 1926 Adams bought the entire Western Canada Hockey League from Frank Patrick and Lester Patrick for $300,000.
 This gave the Bruins the rights to Eddie Shore, Harry Oliver, Duke Keats, and Frank Boucher.
 To ensure the team had a fitting arena to play in, Adams guaranteed $500,000 toward the construction of the Boston Garden.

 Under his leadership the Bruins won their first Stanley Cup in 1929.

-In 1936 he transferred his stock to his son Weston Adams and minority owners Art Ross and Ralph Burkard.
+In 1936 he transferred his stock to his son Weston Adams, general manager Art Ross, and Ralph Burkard.

 Boston Braves

 On May 15, 1927, Charles Adams bought out the shares of Albert H. Powell to become a minority owner and vice-president of the National League baseball club, the Boston Braves.
 In 1935, after Emil Fuchs' attempt to revive interest in the team by signing Babe Ruth failed, Adams demanded that Fuchs either step down as President or buy out his shares.
-On July 31, 1935, Emil Fuchs forfeited his shares to Charles F. Adams, who planned to sell the team as soon as possible.
+On July 31, after eleventh-hour efforts to sell the team failed, Fuchs relinquished his shares to Adams, who planned to sell the team as soon as possible.
 On November 26, the National League took over control of the Braves due to the club's failure to fulfill its contractual obligations.
 The club was awarded to Bob Quinn on December 10.
 Commissioner Kenesaw Mountain Landis did not allow Adams to be part of the new ownership group due to his stake in Suffolk Downs.
+Adams never had any intention of taking a major role in the Braves' operations in any case.
+Despite this, he retained 73 percent of the stock until Quinn and his partners bought it in 1941.